Open Measures 2022 Retrospective

 We had a busy year of research and investigations:

-We performed a massive investigation that identified several hundred Russian war criminals in Ukraine via open source material.
+We performed a massive investigation that identified several hundred alleged Russian war criminals in Ukraine via open source material.

 We also released an investigation on state information attacks on Telegram.